createcandle/voco/README.md

 # Voco
-Privacy friendly voice control for the WebThings Gateway smart home control software.
+Privacy friendly, 100% local voice control in your home.
+For the Candle Controller / WebThings Gateway.

 For more details, visit: